 We strongly encourage all students to apply for admission by their program's fall priority deadline to receive the earliest consideration for Mills merit scholarships.

-*The School of Education accepts international student applications for the following programs only: MA in early childhood education, MA in child life in hospitals, MA in infant mental health, MA in educational leadership, and EdD in educational leadership.
+*The School of Education accepts international student applications for the following programs only: MA in early childhood education, MA in child life, MA in infant mental health, MA in educational leadership, and EdD in educational leadership.

 After the fall priority deadline, applications are considered on a space-available basis until July 15, our final application deadline for students wanting to start in the fall term.
 Be sure to visit the additional application requirements page for your program to learn if there are preferred application deadlines that fall between the priority deadline and July 15.